Möngke Khan: Religious policy

 Möngke confirmed Güyük's appointment of Haiyun as chief of all the Buddhists in the Mongol Empire in 1251.
 In 1253 Namo from Kashmir was made chief of all the Buddhist monks in the empire.
 During the conquest of Tibet in 1252–53, all Buddhist clergy were exempted from taxation.
 The Tibetan Karma Pakshi, 2nd Karmapa Lama, received Möngke's patronage.
 Möngke had been impressed by the aged Taoist monk Qiu Chuji, who met his grandfather Genghis Khan in Afghanistan.
 Möngke made Li Zhichang chief of the Taoists.
 However, the Taoists had exploited their wealth and status by seizing Buddhist temples.
 Möngke demanded that the Taoists cease their denigration of Buddhism.
 Möngke ordered Kublai to end the clerical strife between the Taoists and Buddhists in his territory.
 Kublai called a conference of Taoist and Buddhist leaders in early 1258.
 At the conference, the Taoist claim was officially declared refuted, and Kublai forcibly converted their 237 temples to Buddhism and destroyed all copies of the fraudulent texts.

-Despite his conquests of the Abbasid Caliphate and the Isma'ili state, Möngke favoured Muslim perceptions.
+Despite his conquests of the Abbasid Caliphate and the Isma'ili state, Möngke favoured Muslims.
 He and Hulagu made the Twelver community at Najaf an autonomous tax-exempt ecclesiastical polity.
 Like his predecessors, he exempted clerics, monks, churches, mosques, monasteries, and doctors from taxation.

 During Möngke's reign, Louis IX of France sent William of Rubruck as a diplomat seeking an alliance with the Mongols against the Muslims.
 By that time Möngke's khatun Oghul-Khoimish was already dead.
 After making the French envoy wait for many months, Möngke officially received William Rubruck on 24 May 1254.
 Rubruck informed him that he had come to spread the word of Jesus.
 Then he stayed to help the Christians in Karakorum and attended debates among rival religions organized by the Mongols.
 Möngke Khan summoned William Rubruck to send him back home in 1255.
 He told Rubruck: